 - Leaves some residue on the sprayed spots

 - Unsafe for mattresses and fabrics

 Harsh chemicals can and should be a cause for concern for anyone.
-But the Eco Defense Bed Bug Cleaner puts those worries aside and relies on an all-organic formula to stop bed bugs from forming colonies.
+But the Eco Defense Bed Bug Killer puts those worries aside and relies on an all-organic formula to stop bed bugs from forming colonies.

-The Eco Defense Bed Bug Cleaner uses a mostly non-toxic, natural oil formula that includes geranium oil, distilled water, citric acid, and ethyl lactante.
+The Eco Defense Bed Bug Killer uses a mostly non-toxic, natural oil formula that includes geranium oil, distilled water, citric acid, and ethyl lactante.
 It does feature one synthetic chemical (Sodium Lauryl Sulfate, also known as SLS) which is a cleansing agent and is even found in shampoos, so it isn’t a toxic chemical.
 Not only are bed bugs eliminated when they come in contact with this formula, but it keeps the sprayed area clear of other bed bugs too.
 Pets and children are safe around this pesticide.

-Because the spray contains plant oils, the Eco Defense Bed Bug Cleaner does have a slight odor.
+Because the spray contains plant oils, the Eco Defense Bed Bug Killer does have a slight odor.
 It won’t bother your nose too much, but it is a good idea to air out the space after usage.